semgrep/semgrep/PRIVACY.md

 "Pseudoanonymized" means the data are transformed using a deterministic cryptographically secure hash.
 When the input data are unknown, this hash is expensive to reverse.
 However, when input data are known, a reverse dictionary of identifiers to hashes can be built.
 Hence, data are anonymous only when the source values are unknown.

 We use a deterministic hash to:
-* Track performance and value improvements over succesive runs on projects
+* Track performance and value improvements over successive runs on projects
 * Remove test data from our metrics

 Using a deterministic hash, however, implies: